Irreducible components of minuscule affine Deligne-Lusztig varieties: Introduction

 where now $V_\mu(\tilde\mu)$ denotes the $\tilde\mu$-weight space for the action of $\hat T$.
 Thus indeed we obtain a bijection between the Mirkovic-Vilonen basis of $V_\mu(\lambda)$ and $ W.\mu \cap [\tilde\lambda+(1-\sigma)X_*(T)] $.

+\item We can replace the weight space $V_\mu(\lambda_G(b))$ by the weight space $V_\mu(\lambda)$ for the action of $\Shat$ in Conjecture~\ref{conj main}.
+A priori one might expect the second space to be bigger; the equality is a consequence of the relation between $\lambda$ and the Kottwitz point $\kappa_G(b)$ (see Remark~\ref{rmk diag vs torus} for details).

 \item An analogous formula has first been shown by Xiao and Zhu \cite{XZ} for $[b]$ such that the $F$-ranks of $J_b$ and $G$ coincide.
 In this case one can simply choose $\lambda=\nu_b$, the Newton point of $[b]$.
-It was then observed by Chen and Zhu (in oral communication) that an expression similar to the above should give $|J_b(F)\backslash \Sigma(X_{\mu}(b))|$ also for general $[b]$, and all $\mu$. \item In particular, Theorem \ref{thm_main} and Theorem \ref{thmnewmain} apply to all cases that correspond to Newton strata in Shimura varieties of Hodge type. \end{assertionlist} \end{remark}
+It was then observed by Chen and Zhu (in oral communication) that an expression similar to the above should give $|J_b(F)\backslash \Sigma(X_{\mu}(b))|$ also for general $[b]$, and all $\mu$.